alibenra/Climate-and-Debt/writing/main.typ

 = Introducing Climate-Resilient Instruments
 \

-DPCs and CAT bond payouts are activated following a hurricane, only if the cost of damage of the climatic characteristics of the disaster exceed a pre-defined threshold (Centre for Disaster Protection, 2023; Cleary Gottlieb, 2022).
-This requirement is satisfied by the condition that the multiplicative distortion associated with hurricane shock process at a given period lowers output, which means that $h < 1$.
+DPCs and CAT bond payouts are activated following a hurricane, only if the cost of damage (or the climatic characteristics) of the disaster exceed a pre-defined threshold (Centre for Disaster Protection, 2023; Cleary Gottlieb, 2022).
+This requirement is satisfied by the condition that the multiplicative distortion associated with the hurricane shock process at a given period lowers output, which means that $h < 1$.
 As such, the materialization of hurricane damage will be given by an indicator variable $s_H$.

 To clearly signal hurricane states which lead to a trigger of a pause clause or a CAT bond, we define an indicator variable $s_H$ which captures whether hurricane damage is severe enough to lower output in a given period.
 This aligns with the tyupical trigger structure of climate-contingent instruments, where payouts are activated only if economic damage surpasses a threshold.
 Importantly, $s_H = 1$ does not occur every time a hurricane hits with probability $pi_H$, but only when it causes output loss.
 Formally:
 $